How to Retire Well When You Don’t Have a Lot of Money (Value-Based Planning)

 Get started with value-based retirement planning.

-First, adopt a mindset that includes embracing change.
-It’s helpful to think of your retirement as a business.
-With you as the boss, you decide what makes your retirement business a success.
+First, adopt a mindset that involves embracing change.
+Think of your retirement as a business, with you as the boss deciding what makes it successful.

 • Giving mixed signals